Flying Spares’ 10 steps to perfect garaging

 6 Anti-freeze

-When it comes to preventative maintenance, regularly replenishing your fluids is an easy win.
+When it comes to preventative maintenance, regularly checking and replacing your fluids such as engine oil, brake fluid, and coolant/antifreeze is an easy win.
 Flying Spares offers a wide range of products, including full-service kits, and, with winter in mind, new genuine green or purple coolant / anti-freeze, plus anti-freeze testers and much more.

 7 Fuelling issues